canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

 to the `HTMLMediaElement` (which is itself linked to the current RxPlayer instance).

-_An alternative solution that was studied was to preload and load all contents on the same `HTMLMediaElement`.
+_An alternative solution that was studied was to preload and load all contents on the same `HTMLMediaElement`, only at an offseted time for each preload.
 Though it could lead to better performance (i.e. a simple seek to switch content is generally much faster than initializing all MSE API and then feeding it data), we decided to abandon that solution for now because of fears of compatibility issues._

 We also postpone some API calls, such as encryption-related ones, for when the content is actually played to increase device compatibility.
 This even though those